Updated: January 5, 2017, 5:02 pm

 When you submit your application, you may apply as an individual or in groups of up to four hunters.
 A group application helps ensure that your group members all get the same unit.

-Drawing results will be available no later than May 30, 2014, and successful applicants will be notified via e-mail.
+Drawing results are typically available by the end of May each year, and successful applicants will be notified via e-mail.
 If your name is drawn, the DWR will send you some Dedicated Hunter program information in June.

-If your name isn't drawn, you'll receive a Dedicated Hunter preference point.
+If your application is unsuccessful, you'll receive a Dedicated Hunter preference point.
 This point improves your odds of joining the program in a future drawing.
 Read more about preference points.

 There are a few more things you should know about Dedicated Hunter preference points: